ShanshanMao999/metacognitive-theatre/README.md

 * People interested in cognition and metacognition
 * Students and researchers
 * Individuals experiencing anxiety, procrastination, or self-doubt
+* People exploring ADHD, attention, or executive functioning
-* Anyone curious about how minds construct stories, decisions, and emotions
+* Anyone curious about how minds construct stories, decisions, emotions, and meaning

 ---